Pelagicore/software-factory-blueprint/docs/articles/infrastructure/ci-cd/jenkins.rst

    http://localhost:8080/jenkins/

-After that you can also set up a Nginx instance as a proxy so you don't need the port number in the URL, but you don't need to do that on your development machine.
+After that you can also set up a nginx instance as a proxy so you don't need the port number in the URL, but you don't need to do that on your development machine.

 Plugins
 -------